 In most countries, nystatin is available only through prescription.
 It is a well documented and widely used anti-fungal agent.

 This section includes some possible natural treatments worth trying.
-The biggest downside to many of them, is their effectiveness is based primarily on anecdotal evidence and/or limited medical findings.
+The biggest downside is the majority of natural treatments are based primarily on anecdotal evidence and/or limited medical findings.
 Nonetheless, natural approaches will always have their place and many people naturally lean towards them (including myself).

 Apple Cider Vinegar